Guggenheim Maintains Dominion Energy (D) Buy Recommendation

 What is the Fund Sentiment?

-There are 2137 funds or institutions reporting positions in Dominion Energy.
-This is a decrease of 101 owner(s) or 4.51% in the last quarter.
-Average portfolio weight of all funds dedicated to D is 0.32%, a decrease of 21.61%.
-Total shares owned by institutions increased in the last three months by 1.22% to 704,466K shares.
+There are 2135 funds or institutions reporting positions in Dominion Energy.
+This is a decrease of 94 owner(s) or 4.22% in the last quarter.
+Average portfolio weight of all funds dedicated to D is 0.32%, an increase of 2.87%.
+Total shares owned by institutions increased in the last three months by 1.90% to 704,478K shares.
 The put/call ratio of D is 0.52, indicating a bullish outlook.

 What are Other Shareholders Doing?